 - Promoters/sales people – those that see what you’re doing as cool and want to promote your deal for a fee or want to sell you something.
 More on them here.

 I’m in the first category.
-Working with the Founder Institute allows me to do some of this activity in a group setting vs. 1:1 meetings.
+Working with the UP Global (Startup Weekend) allows me to do some of this activity in a group setting vs. 1:1 meetings.